Elizabeth Keckley: Mary Todd Lincoln

 In April 1862, the District of Columbia emancipated enslaved persons.
 Although Keckley had much earlier purchased her own freedom in St. Louis, she was featured in a syndicated newspaper article about previously enslaved people who had made a success of their lives.
 As there was an influx of previously enslaved people in Washington, she established the Ladies' Freedmen and Soldier's Relief Association to assist people until they were able to establish a life for themselves.
 The Lincolns assisted her and visited the contrabands camps.
 Keckley introduced Sojourner Truth to Abraham Lincoln.
-She was with the Lincolns when they visited Richmond, Virginia after the end of the Civil War.
+She was with the Lincolns when they visited Richmond, Virginia, after the end of the Civil War.

 She had a calming manner and helped Lincoln navigate during periods of agitation and grief.
 Keckley, who lost her son during a Civil War battle in August 1861, was a source of strength and comfort for Lincoln after Willie died of typhoid fever in February 1862 and after President Lincoln's assassination.
 Keckley was among the recipients of Lincoln's effects.
 She acquired Mary Lincoln's dress from the second inauguration, the blood-spattered cloak and bonnet from the night of the assassination, as well as some of the President's personal items.

 Keckley accompanied Lincoln and her children to Illinois after the assassination.
 In late September 1867, Lincoln was deeply in debt and sought to sell her jewelry and clothing to raise money.
 Keckley assisted her in disposing of articles of value by accompanying her to New York to find a broker to handle the sales.
 Although Lincoln used an alias, the fundraising effort became publicly known, and Lincoln was severely criticized for selling clothes and other items associated with her husband's presidency.
 In the end, the enterprise was a failure; they spent more money than they made.

-Elizabeth Keckley donated her Lincoln memorabilia to Wilberforce College for its sale in fundraising to rebuild after a fire in 1865, which upset Lincoln.
+Elizabeth Keckley donated her Lincoln memorabilia to Wilberforce University for its sale in fundraising to rebuild after a fire in 1865, which upset Lincoln.